mapstruct/mapstruct.org/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 It is my pleasure to announce the second candidate release of MapStruct 1.0!

 With this release, we're fixing several bugs that showed up after our first candidate release.
-But we also received some great new feature contributions from the community that we want to include in our 1.0 release, so we decided to build this second candidate release before calling it a _final_.
+But we also received some great new feature contributions from the community that we wanted to include in our 1.0 release, so we decided to build this second candidate release before calling it a _final_.
 Highlights of this release are:

 * Configure package and class name for the generated mapper implementations.
 * Define default values for target properties in case the source property is `null`.